 computed in N-Flight Planning (for N-FP users).

-You can view scheduled flights for an interval of -6 to +8 hours before/after their takeoff.
+You can view scheduled flights for an interval of -6 to +8 hours before/after their scheduled takeoff time.
 With weather layers active on the map, you can analyze and evaluate the planned route.

 For clients using N-Flight Planning, flights

-appear in this section as soon as a flight plan is computed
+appear in the PLANNED section as soon as a flight plan is

-and within a period of 6 hours before and up to 8 hours after
+computed and within a period of 6 hours before and up to 8

 Dispatchers planning multi-leg flights where the same aircraft with the same call sign complete the consecutive legs (but with different city pairs) may see the same flight number display in the PLANNED section twice.